leejs0620/T-cell_and_glial_pathology_in_PD/README.md

 ```
 Parameter
 - [--n]: The number of multi-processing
-- [--input]: Directory for input matrices
+- [--input]: Directory for both the enrichment matrices and adjacency matrices.
 - [--output]: Directory for output
 - [--order]: The order of adjacency matrices

 # Data Directory
+- Each sample should have matching names for both the enrichment matrices and adjacency matrices.
+- You can set the path for the input folder, but ensure that all enrichment matrices are located within the 'enrich' folder.
+- The folder containing adjacency matrices should follow the format 'adj_1', 'adj_3', etc., where the latter number indicates the order.

 ```bash
 sample_data/
 	├── enrich